ms271/ms271/README.md

 - 👋 Hi, I’m @ms271
-- 👀 newbie so no clue as to what i am supposed to do, somewhat interested in lower level coding
+- 👀 Interested in lower level coding and Graphics Programming
-- 🌱 currently focussed on C and C++
+- 🌱 currently focussed on C++ and OpenGL
 - 📫 use email to contact me

 <!---